 Resupply and Provisioning Considerations

 What if food is nowhere to be found after a month or so on the prowl?
 In most scenarios it runs out after your 30 day supply is gone and there is no more to be had anywhere.

 However, if you have never done this before, how do you know?
-This might be frustrating to you, so just DO IT NOW!
-Can some meat for yourself, and then use it in a meal, simply buy a pressure cooker, and some mason jars, and DO IT NOW, while you still are able to afford things.
+This might be frustrating to you, but you can learn!
+Can some meat for yourself, and then use it in a meal, simply buy a pressure cooker, and some mason jars, and get some experience, while you still are able to afford things.

 May I suggest to many of you just to familiarize yourself with wild foods right now, before you need to do it for real.
 Having a general knowledge of edible wild plants and water sources in your area is always a good idea.
 Books are great but practical experience is invaluable.